TheBunnies/TiktokUploaderBot/README.md

 3. Run `go run main.go` or build `go build .`

 ## Proxying
 This bot supports proxying.
-Supply them in **config.json** file or leave them empty if not needed.
+Supply credentials in **config.json** file or leave them empty if not needed.

 ## FFmpeg
 This bot has a ffmpeg dependency.
 Be sure to install it if running locally.